REmatchChile/REmatch-docs/tutorial.md

     - `!x{a+}` is allowed.
     - `!x{a*}` or `!x{a?}` is **NOT allowed**.

-In other words, (1) says that one cannot repeat the same variable over a sequence, (2) that disjunction needs the same variables, (3) that one cannot capture inside a repetition or a quantifier, and (4) that variables only capture non-empty strings.
+In other words, (1) says that one cannot repeat the same variable over a sequence, (2) that the inputs for a disjunction need the same variable names, (3) that one cannot capture inside a repetition or a quantifier, and (4) that variables only capture non-empty strings.
 If you test the examples that are NOT allowed in the REmatch web interface, you will see that the interface throws an error.
 These are natural restrictions that do not impose further limitations on information extraction.
-In a while, we will show the novel feature of *multimatch* of REmatch where restrictions (1), (2), and (3) are relaxed for capturing a list of spans (another feature that standard RegEx does not support).
+In case you still feel that these rules restrict the extraction process, we will later present in this tutorial the novel feature *multimatch* of REmatch where restrictions (1), (2), and (3) are relaxed for capturing a list of spans (another feature that standard RegEx does not support).

 ## All matches and without duplicates